slavkoss/fwphp/readme.md

     1.  modules groups are dirs eg glomodul, z\_examples...
     2.  modules like Oracle Forms are subdirs of modules groups dirs, eg www, adrs, blog, lsweb, mkd, post, user...
 There are no 3 dirs M, V, C for all modules !
 Web server doc root (our hosting provider dir) eg J:\\awww\\www is all sites root (I have only fwphp site).

-**WHO, WHEN**
+### WHO, WHEN
 I tested more than 6 versions of mnu, mkd and msg modules based on other people work mentioned below.
 Lot, lot of work wasted during dozen years (thanks parasits) because of strong-talk-weak-work people.
 There is lot of details to do for which I had no time but can be easily built on grounds given here.

-Explanations below are far less important than code mentioned above - open code and learn it, it is simple but needs few hours (advanced user) - days - weeks/months (beginner) to understand it.
+<br /><br /><br />

-PHP WEB modules like Oracle forms, ee each module in own dir (not three dirs M, V, C for all modules) - it is not easy to see need to eg for user module convert code from procedural MVC to OOP MVC with namespaces and autoloading like my fwphp modules : main mnu fwphp\\www5 and op.system files cRUd fwphp\\glomodul4\\mkd (c and d we do in op.system, not in mkd !).
-To me seems that my fwphp modules www5 and mkd could be best standard for large sites but I am not shure.
-For navigation (url-s, links) code is same - OOP does not help.
+It is not easy to see need to eg for user module convert code from procedural MVC to OOP MVC with namespaces and autoloading  For navigation (url-s, links) code is same - OOP does not help.
 Procedural MVC user module code is more clear and readable.
 So why is OOP better ?

-Some say: "is OOP mistake ?" - eg lack of reusability in OOP - to get banana (some method or attribute) you get also gorilla holding banana and whole gorilla\`s jungle (all higher classes with complicated dependencies).
+Some say: "is OOP mistake ?" - eg **lack of reusability in OOP** - to get banana (some method or attribute) you get also gorilla holding banana and whole gorilla\`s jungle (all higher classes with complicated dependencies).
+It is why B12phpfw code skeleton is for CRUD modules, I do not use it in mnu and mkd modules.

 Eg Interfaces help to get ONLY banana, but coding is complicated - I could find only strong-talk-weak-work code examples about this subject.

-*   see [https://phpthewrongway.com/](https://phpthewrongway.com/), or Joe Armstrong why OOP sucks [http://harmful.cat-v.org/software/OO\_programming/why\_oo\_sucks](http://harmful.cat-v.org/software/OO_programming/why_oo_sucks).
+See [https://phpthewrongway.com/](https://phpthewrongway.com/), or Joe Armstrong why OOP sucks [http://harmful.cat-v.org/software/OO\_programming/why\_oo\_sucks](http://harmful.cat-v.org/software/OO_programming/why_oo_sucks).

+<br /><br /><br />
 B12phpfw is based on ideas in many tutorials eg next few are among best (but also on some ideas in best PHP frameworks Laravel, Simfony, Yii, Phalcon...) .
-I did much simpler B12phpfw code based on ideas in CMS blog, Mini3, Todo  example and others listed below.
+I did much simpler B12phpfw code based on ideas in Jazeb Akram CMS blog and Mini3 PHP fw.
 Books about PHP are not so good.

 1. CMS blog Video (7.7 GB) Jazeb Akram : Udemy - The Complete PHP MYSQL Professional Course with 5 Projects - **rare not to simple tutorial**.
 Similar is video (12.3 GB) Edwin_Diaz_PHP for Beginners - Become a PHP Master - CMS Project.
 Also some other videos - so seems they are **best/simplest page designs** (not code skeletons) for CMS blog  ee posts, messages.
-Videos are huge for commercial reasons to reach higher num_of_GB ee $/GB but there is not best code.
+Videos are huge for commercial reasons to reach higher num_of_GB ee $/GB but there is not best code - older programming style.

 2.  [**Mini3**](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/adrs) (Mini3 PHP fw [https://github.com/panique/mini3](https://github.com/panique/mini3) - rare not to simple module but could have more functionality.

 3.  https://github.com/ngrt/MVC_todo Code is explained in this article blog 2017.12.17: https://medium.com/@noufel.gouirhate/create-your-own-mvc-framework-in-php-af7bd1f0ca19

 4. Other :
     1. video 8/2016 Paul Amissah [https://freecourseweb.com/building-database-web-app-php-oop-pdo-ajax-mysql/](https://freecourseweb.com/building-database-web-app-php-oop-pdo-ajax-mysql/) :  PHP, procedural MVC PDO MySQL, Bootstrap, AJAX jQuery - good basic code. **Not good are (as in almost all tutorials)** : names, globals,  code snippets composing - no single entry point ee including scripts instead http jumping in scripts
     3.  video Shan Shah 2019 [https://desirecourse.com/login-registration-and-profile-management-in-php-mysql-2018/](https://desirecourse.com/login-registration-and-profile-management-in-php-mysql-2018/),